Conflict of Interest – Council Member

 - Refraining from all discussion of the matter giving rise to the conflict of interest, at any meeting of the Council, or elsewhere

-- Refraining from voting on the matter giving rise to the conflict of interest, at any meeting of the Council
+- Refraining from voting on the matter giving rise to a conflict of interest, at any meeting of the Council

 3. Avoiding a Conflict of Interest